MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 Setting up MBS consists of the following steps.
 Please note you cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.

 1. Make sure you're running DPM 2016 or later on a VM running Windows Server 2016 or later.
-2. To create a volume on a virtual disk in a storage pool:
+2. To create a volume on a virtual disk in a storage pool:<br/>
-    a.
-Add a disk to the storage pool
+    - Add a disk to the storage pool<br/>
-    b.
-Create a virtual disk from the storage pool, with layout set to Simple.
-You can then add additional disks, or extend the virtual disk.
+    - Create a virtual disk from the storage pool, with layout set to Simple.
+You can then add additional disks, or extend the virtual disk.<br/>
-    c.
-Create volumes on the virtual disk
+    - Create volumes on the virtual disk.<br/>
 3. Add the volumes to DPM.
 4. Configure workload-aware storage.

 ## Create a volume